ankur9511/test_kMC_zeolite/README.md

    `
    sbatch -D <path-to-working-directory> --job-name=<> --error=<> --output=<> -n 1 -N 1 -t <> --mem=<> --wrap="KMC_fast_serial_memmap.py <prefix name> <first simulation number> <last simulation number> <Desorption type: HighDesorption or LowDesorption> <pdb file name for limited visualization>"
    `

+6. Plot data
+    * By default, data is generated above in the location <path-to-working-directory>
+    * You can plot data from completed simulation by using the python plotting file pathlength.py which has many default plot visualization settings

+   `
+   pathlength.py
+   `
 ---

 ## Understanding the code